 - Earth's Magnetosphere - An educational web site by David P. Stern and Mauricio Peredo.
 This site contains information on: Magnetism, Electrons, Ions and Plasmas, Radiation Belts, The Sun and the Solar Wind, Exploring Earthspace, The Dynamic Magnetosphere, Close-Up of the Aurora, Magnetospheres and the Universe.

 - EMF safety, news, and knowledge base - EMF (ElectroMagnetic Field) is a broad term which includes electric fields generated by charged particles, magnetic fields generated by charged particles in motion, and radiated fields such as TV, radio, and microwaves.

-- G2 Consulting (George P. Gogue & Joseph J. Stupak, Jr.) - Course in magnetics, electromagnetics, and motors, etc.
+- G2 Consulting On-line Courses in Magnetics (George P. Gogue & Joseph J. Stupak, Jr.) - Course in magnetics, electromagnetics, and motors, etc.

-- Industry Glossary - Glossary of terms common to the study and use of magnetics.
+- Glossary, Magnetis Industry - Glossary of terms, symbols and more common to the study and use of magnetics - major update July 2021.

-- Motor Glossary - Glossary of terms relating to motors.
+- Glossary, Motor-Specific - Glossary of terms relating to motors.
 Originally written by members of SMMA and collated by this author in 2003 and updated in 2009 and 2015.

 - HyperPhysics at Georgia State University - Extensive physics and math lessons for college-level students including electricity and magnetism.
 A CD of the content may be purchased from them.